Retirement Living Hub

 Think about the opportunities for mental and spiritual enrichment:

 • Lifelong Learning Courses: Many communities partner with local colleges or universities, or bring in expert speakers, to offer classes on history, literature, current events, technology, and more.
-You can delve into subjects you always wanted to explore.
+I’ve been able to delve into subjects I always wanted to explore, a joy I hadn’t had time for since leaving the library.

 • Bridge, Chess, and Board Game Groups: Strategic games offer excellent mental stimulation and social interaction.
 Many communities have dedicated game rooms and organized play sessions.